 The debate for Bournemouth West has so far been the only hustings of its kind in the area, with all five candidates in attendance.
 The event was televised live over YouTube by SUBU’s Nerve TV.

-The candidates taking part in the debate were Green Party candidate, Simon Bull, Liberal Democrat candidate Phil Dunn, Labour candidate David Stokes, Pirate Party candidate Jason Halsey and Conservative candidate Conor Burns.Chaired by SUBU President, Daniel Asaya, the debate saw candidates make a brief opening introduction before debate took place over questions sourced from the sixty-strong audience, comprising students, staff and local residents.
+The candidates taking part in the debate were Green Party candidate, Simon Bull, Liberal Democrat candidate Phil Dunn, Labour candidate David Stokes, Pirate Party candidate Jason Halsey and Conservative candidate Conor Burns.Chaired by SUBU President, Daniel Asaya, the debate saw candidates make a brief opening introduction before debate took place over questions sourced from the sixty-strong audience, comprising students and staff from AUB and BU.

 Commenting about voting among young people, Phil Dunn, a local teacher and Liberal Democrat candidate for Bournemouth West suggested that students were already “engaged and onboard with the whole process” of voting, but stressed that he felt this was the “most important election” he’d ever taken part in, with the country voting about the “foundation that our country has rested on for the last forty-five years.”